Kwasikot/KwasikotPapers/en/intellectualist_2.0/Universal Mind Archive.md

 We represent thought in symbolic form and than we do some hashing function The transformer works on the level of individual tokens but we need system that operates in the space of this meta representations.. concepts or blocks of ideas.
 But GPT like system creates this Latent space of representtions.
 Maybe there is a way to match ideas in this latent space

+The memory archive could be distributed across a decentralized blockchain network, ensuring persistence, transparency, and resistance to manipulation.
+Each new idea would be recorded as a verifiable entry, while consensus mechanisms would guarantee that only genuinely novel or valuable contributions are added.
+In this way, the global registry becomes not just a repository of thoughts, but a living, tamper-proof ledger of human reasoning

 ## Representation of Ideas
 - Each idea is transformed into an **Idea Signature**: